 - Satisfactorily completed a 75-hour salesperson qualifying education course in real estate approved by the Secretary of State

-The 75-hour real estate salesperson course is offered in-class or online.
-Schedules and costs can very from one school to the next.
+The 75-hour real estate salesperson course is offered in class or online.
+Schedules and costs can vary from one school to the next.
 Your choice of schooling should be influenced by your preferred learning style and budget.
-If you’re better at self paced learning, then the online course can work for you.
+If you’re better at self-paced learning, then the online course can work for you.
 Online courses also tend to be cheaper than the in-class version.
 But, if you’re a visual learner and you prefer to have interaction in a classroom setting, then there are plenty of options for you.

 Here’s a list of approved schools

 How Much Does It Cost to Get Started in Real Estate?